 The workflow process takes over once a front-end form is submitted.
 The Kinetic Workflow component can retrieve and update information from numerous other systems, perform calculations using Ruby, and dynamically determine process steps.

-Workflows can be built at the global level, the Kapp level, or the form level.
-Much of the workflow-building process takes place in the Global Workflow console, which you can access using the dropdown in the top left corner.
+Much of the workflow-building process occurs in the Global Workflow console, which you can access using the dropdown in the top left corner.

 There are three methods for creating workflows: